aiegoo/documentation/pages/books/books_rflysetup.md

 (4) In the pop-up configuration window shown in Fig. 2.4, select the required configuration according to the actual hardware and software requirements (the default configuration is recommended for beginners, where the compiling command is px4fmu-v3_default, the PX4 firmware version is 1.7.3, and the installation directory is the C disk, which may occupy around 6G storage), and click the “OK” button in Fig. 2.4.

+> you can install to D drive and use vscode workspace for the firmware development

 ![](images/px4psp/Quan-ch2-Fig2.4.jpg)
     .. figure:: /images/Quan-ch2-Fig2.4.jpg
         :align: center